Matus-Dubrava/file_scanner/README.md

     -   refactor `intialize_working_dir` fixture into marker
     -   refactor logic that check for initilized `md` repository into decorator and make `md_root` available via `md_manager` attrubute
+    -   refactor `subprocess.run` commands into `subprocess.check_output` in test cases where all we care about is that the operation was successful